artmendesbr/artmendesbr/README.md

 Pandas, Jupyter, Appsmith

 🚀 Projects
-Gym Tracker – An Appsmith-based web app to track gym activity; slowly gathering data for personal insights
+[Gym Tracker](https://github.com/artmendesbr/GymLog/blob/main/README.md) – An Appsmith-based web app to track gym activity; slowly gathering data for personal insights and data analysis.

 Sims 4 Database – An API for accessing traits, aspirations, items, plants, and more from The Sims 4 universe